 - A) Obtain a written opinion from the city attorney.
-No public officer is personally liable for acts done in their official capacity if good faith reliance on written conflict of interest opinions of the city attorney.
+On occasion, it may be perceived that the public officer has a conflict of interest or the public officer believes they have one.
+Public perception is not a sufficient basis alone upon which to determine a conflict exists, however, the best practice is to work with the city attorney on the issue for a formal written opinion, which can be relied on for voting or conflicting out purposes.
+No public officer is personally liable for acts done in their official capacity if good faith reliance on written opinions of the city attorney for which the public official or employee serves is employed.
 (See A.R.S. § 38-446, Immunity from personal liability). - B) Disclose and withdraw.
 Once the conflict has been determined to exist, the public officer shall: 1) declare such conflict publicly; 2) leave the room and not vote on the decision nor influence other decision makers on the vote; and 3) not be a party to the contract, sale, purchase or service which is at issue.
 CAUTION: A conflict of interest should never be used to escape accountability on a vote, to avoid taking a stand on a controversial issue, or appease an unfounded or unpopular public perception.